A general Cayley correspondence and higher Teichm\"uller spaces: The generalized Cayley correspondence

 \section{The generalized Cayley correspondence}

 In this section we prove that the Cayley map $\Psi_e$ from \eqref{eq Cayley map config} descends to an injective map on moduli spaces which is open and closed, thus proving Theorem B from the introduction.
-For this section, $\{f,h,e\}$ will be a magical $\fsl_2$-triple, $\rS\subset\rG$ will the be associated connected subgroup, $\rC\subset\rG$ will be its centralizer and $\rG^\R\subset\rG$ will be the associated canonical real form.
+For this section, $\{f,h,e\}$ will be a magical $\fsl_2$-triple, $\rS\subset\rG$ will be the associated connected subgroup, $\rC\subset\rG$ will be its centralizer and $\rG^\R\subset\rG$ will be the associated canonical real form.
 Recall that $\rH\subset\rG$ is the complexification of the maximal compact $\rH^\R\subset\rG^\R$.
-To simplify notation, we denote $\rC\cap\rH$ simply by $\rC$.
+To simplify notation, throughout this section we denote $\rC\cap\rH$ simply by $\rC$.\footnote{Note that in fact $\rC\cap\rH=\rC$ except for the split real forms $\rSL_n\R$ and $\rE^6_6$.}